Compact low cost pressure transmitter or process smart pressure transmitter?

 They are economical and satisfactory for applications with standard pressure ranges and process connections.

-Compact pressure transmitters are typically used in lower-end applications where cost is a major consideration.
+pressure transmitters mitters are typically used in low-end applications where cost is a major consideration.

 Due to its long-term stability and robustness, the process pressure transmitter offers low maintenance costs and higher equipment availability than the low cost pressure transmitter, making it cheaper and safer in the long run.